Daily Bruin

 The Daily Bruin is the student newspaper at the University of California, Los Angeles.
 It began publishing in 1919, the year UCLA was founded.

-The Daily Bruin distributes about 6,000 copies across campus each school day.
-It also publishes PRIME, a quarterly arts, culture and lifestyle magazine, and Bruinwalk.com, a professor, class and apartment review website.
+The Daily Bruin distributes about 6,000 copies across campus three times a week.
+It also publishes PRIME, a quarterly arts, culture and lifestyle magazine.

 Frequency and governance

-The Bruin is published Monday through Friday during the school year, twice a week during the last week of the quarter, once a week during finals week, and once a week on Mondays in the summer quarter.
+The Bruin was published Monday through Friday during the school year prior to the COVID-19 pandemic, twice a week during the last week of the quarter, once a week during finals week, and once a week on Mondays in the summer quarter.
+As of the 2022-2023 school year, the Bruin is published three times a week during the school year on Monday, Wednesday, and Friday.
 The Bruin's staff also publishes PRIME, a quarterly lifestyle magazine, and maintains Bruinwalk.com, a professor and apartment review site.
+The Daily Bruin produced a total of 2,419 articles in the 2021/2022 academic year.

 It is published by the ASUCLA Communications Board, which sets policies for the newspaper and other campus communications media.
-The current editor in chief is Melissa Morris.
+The current editor in chief is Dylan Winward.

 The Daily Bruin has 13 editorial departments: news writing, sports writing, arts & entertainment writing, opinion writing, blogging, infographic reporting, digital development, video journalism, copy editing, photojournalism, design, PRIME, enterprise reporting and cartoons and illustrations.